 Ionising radiation does possess valuable properties, however, and has been widely adopted in the field of modern healthcare.
 Medical imaging, such as x-rays, rely on man-made ionising radiation.
 Radiotherapy is used to treat conditions, including cancer, by obliterating targeted areas of tissue.
 Unsurprisingly, the same dangers that occur from natural radiation are present with the manufactured kind, and side effects from high doses of radiation treatment can be serious in and of themselves.

 Examples of non-ionising radiation include infrared, microwaves, and light along the visible spectrum.
-Just because it does not strip electrons from atoms does not mean non-ionising radiation is harmless.
-It is still capable of exciting atoms and in turn heating them up.
-This is the theory behind how microwave ovens work.
+This form of radiation is capable of exciting atoms and in turn heating them up - that’s how a microwave oven works.

-It is this electrical balance in our cells which is disturbed by the microwave radiation field from phones.
-This is because the spin of electric current in phone radiation is not in the same pattern as the spin of the electrical current in the human cell.
-This causes ‘dissonance’ and imbalanced effects in the cell.
+The spin of electric current in phone radiation is not in the same pattern as the spin of the electrical current in the human cell.

-Balanced radiation has characteristics of a centred zero point and whereby the two phases of the atom and cell are in balance (the ‘compression’ phase is balanced with the ‘expansion’ phase of the light ring).
+Balanced electrical energy fields have characteristics of a centred zero point and whereby the two phases of the atom and cell are in balance (the ‘compression’ phase is balanced with the ‘expansion’ phase of the light ring).
 An example of balanced radiation is the Sun’s rays.
 It gives birth to all life, it grows all our food and we cannot live without sunlight.